-4. Body belts, harnesses, and components shall be used only for employee protection and not to hoist materials.
-Body belts used in conjunction with fall restraint systems or
+Body belts, harnesses, and components shall be used only for employee protection and not to hoist materials.
+Body belts used in conjunction with fall restraint systems or positioning devices shall limit the maximum arresting force on an employee to 900 lbs.
+1670(b)

-- positioning devices shall limit the maximum arresting force on an employee to 900 lbs.
-1670(b) - 5.
-Safety nets may be used in place of all other fall protection systems if the nets are installed properly.
-1671 - C. A PFP system must be used if guard railing or safety nets are not installed for the following fall distances and work activities: - 1.
-A fall distance of more than 6 ft. when placing or tying rebar in walls, columns, piers, etc. 1712(e)
+- Safety nets may be used in place of all other fall protection systems if the nets are installed properly.
+1671 - C. A PFP system compliant with section 1670 must be used if guardrails or safety nets are not installed for the following fall distances and work activities: - A fall distance of more than 6 ft. when placing or tying reinforcing steel in walls, columns, piers, etc. 1711(i)

-Exception: A PFP system is not required during pointto-point horizontal or vertical travel on rebar up to 24 ft. above the surface below if there are no impalement hazards.
-1712(e)
+Exception: Reinforcing ironworkers may travel point-topoint horizontally or vertically on reinforcing steel up to 24 ft. above the surface provided there are no impalement hazards.

 - 2. A fall distance of 7 1/2 ft. or greater during the following: - a.
 Work from the perimeter of a structure, through shaftways and openings.
 1670(a) - b.
 Work anywhere on roofs with slopes greater than 7:12.
-1670(a) - c.
-Work from thrust-outs or similar locations when the worker's footing is less than 3 1/2 in. wide.
+1670(a) - Work from thrust-outs or similar locations when the worker's footing is less than 3 1/2 inches wide.
 1669(a) - d.
 Work on suspended staging, floats, catwalks, walkways, or advertising sign platforms.
 1670(a) - e.
 Work from slopes steeper than 40 degrees.
 1670(a) - 3.
-A fall distance of 15 ft. or greater during the following: - a.
-Work from buildings, bridges, structures on construction members, such as trusses, beams, purlins, or plates that are of at least 4 in. nominal width.
+A fall distance of 15 ft. or greater during the following: - Work from buildings, bridges, structures on construction members, such as trusses, beams, purlins, or plates that are of at least 4-inch nominal width.
 1669(a) - b.
 Ironwork other than connecting.
 1710(g)(2) - c.
-Work on structural wood framing systems and during framing activities on wood or light gauge steel frame residential/light commercial construction, 1716.1(c)(1).
-1716.2(e)
+Work on structural wood framing systems and during framing activities on wood or light gauge steel frame residential/light commercial construction.
+1716.1(c)(1), 1716.2(e)

-Exception: For residential/light commercial frame construction, workers are considered protected when working on braced joists, rafters, or roof trusses spaced on 24 in. (or less) centers when they work more than 6 ft. from unprotected sides or edges.
+Exception: For residential/light commercial frame construction, workers are considered protected when working on braced joists, rafters, or roof trusses spaced on 24-inch (or less) centers when they work more than 6 ft. from unprotected sides or edges.

-4. An eave height of 20 ft. or greater, during all roofing operations (see exceptions in 2a above and 6a and 6b below).
+An eave height of 20 ft. or greater, during all roofing operations (see exceptions in 2a above and 6a and 6b below).
 1730(b)